LIVE WEBINAR, Dec 3rd – How to Protect Your Physical Security Devices from Cyber Attacks

 Device functionality

 When firmware upgrades are not performed promptly, an organization can expect to pay a heavy operational price.
-For example, let’s say a Physical Security manager notices that CPU utilization has reached 100% on dozens of devices.
+For example, a Physical Security manager notices that CPU utilization has reached 100% on dozens of devices.
 If the root cause isn’t detected and corrected quickly, it’s only a matter of time before those devices stop working.
 And even before they stop working, they may not be operating correctly.
 This can quickly escalate into a critical situation.
 For example, incompatible firmware in a camera will cause unstable video streaming because device quality is compromised.
 If that video stream is required to secure a campus dormitory, restrict access control in an airport, or ensure quality on a factory production line, any loss of functionality can end in disaster.

 Device security

 Unmanaged firmware also harms device security.
 From a security standpoint, using an old firmware version with published vulnerabilities opens the door for cyber attackers.
 After exploiting the vulnerability to gain a foothold in the IoT network, hackers can move laterally within the network, jeopardizing the organization’s most valuable assets and data.
 This is not a theoretical scenario.
 According to the Unit 42 IoT Threat Report, 57% of physical security devices are vulnerable to medium- or high-severity attacks, making IoT the low-hanging fruit for attackers.
 Forrester Research reports that 67% of enterprises have experienced an IoT security incident.
-41% of these attacks exploit device vulnerabilities, as IT-borne attacks scan through network-connected devices in an attempt to exploit known weaknesses.
+41% of these attacks exploit device vulnerabilities, as IT-borne attacks scan through network-connected devices to exploit known weaknesses.
 Firmware updates can fix IoT firmware security vulnerabilities and are considered to be an essential building block in securing physical security devices.

 Device compliance

-Some industries and their associated markets have their own specific compliance regulations.
-Any device serving the healthcare industry must have the technology in place to meet the Health Insurance Portability and Accountability Act (HIPAA) requirements.
+Some industries and their associated markets have their specific compliance regulations.
+Any device serving the healthcare industry must have the technology to meet the Health Insurance Portability and Accountability Act (HIPAA) requirements.
 Financial institutions and their vendors must meet similar regulations required by the Gramm-Leach-Bliley Act (GLBA), also known as the Financial Modernization Act.
 Ensuring that an organization’s physical security physical security devices fully comply with governmental and industry regulations is a prerequisite for partnering with these valuable markets.

 So just perform firmware updates.
 What is so challenging?